Shreeraj1746/api-endpoint-stats/docs/project_structure.md

 3. Review the documentation in the `docs/` directory for specific aspects of the system.

-4. Explore the Kubernetes configurations in the `k8s/` directory to understand the infrastructure.
+4. api-endpoint-stats the Kubernetes configurations in the `k8s/` directory to understand the infrastructure.

 This structure ensures a clean separation of concerns, making it easier to understand, maintain, and extend the application.